BA Art Gallery and Museum Studies

 We have a wide range of museum collections and galleries on campus such as the Stanley and Audrey Burton Gallery and the Brotherton Library Treasures Gallery.
 ULITA – an Archive of International Textiles is housed on campus to collect, preserve and document textiles and related areas from around the world.

-Core modules will question the ideas of ‘art’ and ‘artists’ and how they have been understood over time in different communities.
+Further core modules will question the ideas of ‘art’ and ‘artists’ and how they have been understood over time in different communities.
 You’ll learn to ‘read’ images in different contexts, and explore key themes and interpretative methods in the subject.

 You’ll build on this knowledge in Year 2, taking core modules on contemporary theories of culture and museum practice.
 You’ll examine the methods and ideas behind the collection, interpretation and display of objects, as well as introductions to collections management, exhibitions and the exploration of museum, art gallery and heritage audiences.